drfreder/pandemic-pub-bias/README.md

 df.b.all2020 <- df.b.all2020[!duplicated(df.b.all2020),] #Remove duplicated rows, if any
 ```

-Next I calculated some summary statistics for the arXiv dataset.
+Next I calculated some summary statistics for the bioRxiv dataset.

 ``` r
 all.biorxiv <- rbind(df.b.all2020, df.b.full)